DirtBagXon/hypseus-singe/README.md

 **Retro gaming** systems will require adoption within the relevant emulation scripts.

-The singe `-retropath` argument can ease integration into EmulationStation style systems.
+The singe `-espath` argument can ease integration into EmulationStation style systems.
 Although this is now discouraged in favor of the _Zipped LUA_ (`zlua`) packages.

 `bash` scripts are provided for systems that support this shell.